GOP blocks bill to keep government going; new try ahead

 “You know me, I’m a born optimist,” Biden told reporters Monday, as he rolled up his sleeve for a COVID-19 booster shot.
 “We’re gonna get it done.”

-In Monday night’s vote, senators voted 50-48 against taking up the bill, well short of the 60 “yes” votes needed to proceed.
-Democratic Majority Leader Chuck Schumer switched his “yes” to “no” at the end in order to allow Democrats to reconsider the bill later.
+Monday’s 50-48 vote against taking up the bill fell well short of the 60 needed to proceed over a GOP filibuster.
+Democratic Majority Leader Chuck Schumer switched his vote to “no,” a procedural step to allow him to bring the measure back for consideration, which he said would happen this week.

-With days to go, Democrats are likely to try again before Thursday’s deadline to pass a bill funding government operations past the Sept.
+With days to go, Democrats said they will try again before Thursday’s deadline to pass a bill funding government operations past the Sept.
 30 fiscal yearend, stripping out the debate over the debt limit for another day, closer to a separate October deadline.

 Meanwhile, the real action is unfolding behind the scenes over the $3.5 trillion measure, with Biden and his Democratic allies in Congress seeking a once-in-a-generation reworking of the nation’s balance sheets.